 Central Research Services (CRS) based in Tokyo, Japan, conducted the MIDJA Survey from April 2008-September 2008.
 All respondents were sent an advance letter that included an explanation of the research and an invitation to complete a self-administered questionnaire (SAQ) approximately 46 pages in length.
 Monetary incentives were used to maximize participation; individuals completing the survey received 3,000 yen (~$28-30).
 Japanese survey research relies on a "deliver and pick-up" method of questionnaire administration, thus written consent was obtained when the SAQ was delivered to the participant's home.

 The MIDJA survey data were collected from a total of 1,027 participants.
 Central Research Services (CRS) based in Tokyo, Japan, conducted the MIDJA Survey from April 2008-September 2008.
 The sample was selected from the Basic Resident Register Book for the 23 wards in Tokyo, Japan, via two-stage stratified random sampling.
 Within each ward 5 groups were created based on age (30-39, 40-49, 50-59, 60-69, 70-79) and stratified by gender.
 Thus, ten strata, based on gender and age were created.
 For each strata a total of 100 samples are allotted and proportionally distributed among each ward based on the number of registered residents in the Basic Resident Register Book for Tokyo, as of March 31, 2007.
 Approximately ten samples were assigned per sampling spot.
 The primary sampling unit was based on the basic survey units fixed at the 2005 National Census.
 The sampling spots were sampled from a table of random numbers.
 Respondents for each sampling spot were selected from the Basic Resident Register Book using a systematic sampling method.
 Two reserve samples were allotted per respondent.
 If the primary selected respondent was ineligible, regardless of reason, the reserve samples were used.
 To ensure adequate sampling of men from the three youngest decades (30-39, 40-49, 50-59), three reserve samples were allotted per respondent.
 If sampling could not be conducted from the basic resident register book, samples were transferred to a different ward within the same area.

 Mode of Data Collection

 The overall response rate was 56.2 percent.
 Reasons for nonresponse included: moved, address unknown, absent during time of survey, illness/injury, hospitalized, deceased.
 Detailed information regarding the response rates for various aspects of the MIDJA data collection is located in the following document: "Description of the MIDJA Study."
 This document is available for download through the ICPSR and NACDA Web sites.

 See the "Documentation of Scales and Constructed Variables in MIDJA" available through the ICPSR and NACDA Web sites for complete information regarding the scales for the MIDJA data collection.

-Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
+2011-09-15 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection: